Rockwood, Spokane

 Rockwood is a neighborhood in Spokane, Washington.
 It is located on the south side of the city to the southeast of Downtown Spokane and expanding southeasterly from close to the city center.
 Its proximity to downtown makes it one of Spokane's older neighborhoods, with mature trees lining most of its streets.
 Due to its location on the hill leading up from the Spokane River Valley, the street grid breaks down in many places around Rockwood.
-The most notable of these is along the winding Rockwood Boulevard, which bends its way from the northwesternmost corner of the neighborhood through the center and across to the eastern border.
+The most notable of these is along the winding Rockwood Boulevard, which was designed by the Olmsted Brothers and weaves its way from the northwesternmost corner of the neighborhood through the center and across to the eastern border, highlighting the basalt bluffs and other natural topography.

 It is one of the more affluent neighborhoods in the Spokane community.
-Many old, large homes are located in Rockwood, and unlike many of the other old neighborhoods surrounding the Spokane city center, the vast majority of the large homes in Rockwood continue to serve as single-family housing.
+Many old, large homes are located in Rockwood, especially in the Rockwood Historic District.
+Unlike many of the other old neighborhoods surrounding the Spokane city center, the vast majority of the large homes in Rockwood continue to serve as single-family housing.